Ulla Plener

-Ulla Plener (born 12 February 1933) is a German anti-fascist historian.
+Ulla Plener (born 12 February 1933) is a German historian and author, known primarily for her work on the history of the German Communist Party and the history of socialism.

 Life

 Family provenance and childhood

 Ulla Plener was born in Berlin.
 The Communist Party, of which her parents Kurt and Marie-Luise Plener were both active members, was an early focus of the government of Adolf Hitler drive to create a one party dictatorship.
-The Pleners had to escape to Copenhagen after Kurt Plener (1905-1980) displeased the authorities with an article he contributed to a Communist Party newspaper in which he explained "how to use sports training as a defence against Nazis" ("... wie man sich sportlich ertüchtigen kann, um gegen Nazis wehrhaft zu sein").
+The Pleners had to escape to Copenhagen after Kurt Plener (1905–1980) displeased the authorities with an article he contributed to a Communist Party newspaper in which he explained "how to use sports training as a defence against Nazis" ("... wie man sich sportlich ertüchtigen kann, um gegen Nazis wehrhaft zu sein").
 Kurt remained in Copenhagen where he worked for the communist "Red Sport International" organisation and campaigned unsuccessfully for the reversal of the 1931 decision to hold the 1936 Olympic Games in Berlin while Marie-Louise took her daughter to Moscow.
-In 1940 Marie-Luise Plener (1909-1996) joined the French resistance.
-Her six and a half year old daughter and Ulla's younger brother were consigned to a children's home in Ivanovo, a textiles town to the north-east of Moscow.
+In 1940 Marie-Luise Plener (1909–1996) joined the French resistance.
+Her six and a half-year old daughter and Ulla's younger brother were consigned to a children's home in Ivanovo, a textiles town to the north-east of Moscow.
 Children at the nursery came from 34 different countries: the common feature was that their parents were all "politically active."
 Plener later recalled that they were remarkably well informed about Nazi wartime atrocities, partly because some of the children had themselves, with their families, experienced them.
 Meals were regular if meagre: although starvation was widespread in the Soviet Union during the war, the children at the International Red Aid children's home in Ivanovo never starved.